-Our Malachite was a singleton, resting peacefully in the dimly lit corridor, bordered by tall, thick bush.
-The National Butterfly Center in Mission, Texas, some 2 miles or so from the Mexican border. it remained there for some half hour or so, changing its leaf lounge 2 times, each time resuming its unhurried rest.
+Our Malachite butterfly was a singleton, resting peacefully in the dimly lit corridor, bordered by tall, thick bush.
+The National Butterfly Center in Mission, Texas, near the border wall and Mexico.
+It remained there for some half hour or so, changing its leaf lounge 2 times, each time resuming its unhurried rest.

 Described as “Uncommon,” I knew right then that this was something Special, coming along at this point in my journey.
 Hey, Look at Me!
 Meeting the hidden Gems of H-s work, nicely beyond the middle of life.